MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/Enrollment/index.md

 }
 ```
 #### The initStateDurations Method
-We set the duration for the SUCCESS state for `successStateExpirationSec`:
+Set the duration for the SUCCESS state to `successStateExpirationSec`:

 ```java
 @Override